Grafton Bridge (New South Wales)

-The Grafton Bridge is a heritage-listed bascule truss bridge that carries the Bent Street (formerly Summerland Way) and North Coast railway line across the Clarence River in Grafton, New South Wales, Australia.
+The Grafton Bridge is a heritage-listed bascule truss bridge that carries Bent Street (formerly the Summerland Way) and North Coast railway line across the Clarence River in Grafton, New South Wales, Australia.
 The bridge links the Grafton central business district with South Grafton, and was added to the New South Wales State Heritage Register on 2 April 1999.

-A parallel New Grafton Bridge, located 70 m east of the original bridge and initially consisting of two lanes, opened to traffic on 12 December 2019.
+A parallel Balun Bindarray Bridge, located 70 m east of the original bridge and initially consisting of two lanes, opened to traffic on 12 December 2019.

 History

 A bridge over the Clarence River in Grafton was first conceived in 1915.
 The original design called for a railway bridge with a footway, but in 1922 the design was changed to accommodate vehicular traffic as well.
 The bridge was built from 1927 to 1932, although planning for the bridge had been under way as early as 1921.
 The bridge was designed and built by the New South Wales Public Works Department with steelwork from Clyde Engineering.
 The department decided to construct the bridge itself after being unhappy with the high cost proposed by private tenderers for the project.
 It was formally opened by Governor-General of Australia Sir Isaac Isaacs on 19 July 1932.